acmpesuecc/BareBones/README.md

 - VHDL

 ### Rules to contribute
-Check out these Contributing Guidelines to learn more!
+Check out these [Contributing Guidelines](https://github.com/suhaskv1/BareBones/blob/main/CONTRIBUTION.md) to learn more!

+This repo is for the Hacktoberfest 2021.
+If you require any help or have any queries, contact the maintainers.